Ethiopia Food Guide

 Misir Wot (Red Lentil Stew)

-Spicy red lentil stew made with berbere, onions, and garlic.
-A staple of Ethiopian cuisine and central to fasting menus.
-The lentils are simmered until tender in a rich, aromatic sauce.
-Served atop injera as part of a vegetarian platter or on its own.
+A spicy red lentil stew made with berbere, onions, and garlic, and a fixture of fasting menus.
+The lentils cook down until soft in an aromatic sauce.
+It is served on injera, either on its own or as one part of a vegetarian platter.

 Gomen (Ethiopian Collard Greens)